exograph/examples/README.md

 # Todo applications with Exograph

-## Simple Todo Web Application without Authentication
+## Single-user Todo Web Application without Authentication

-A single-user todo application that uses the following technologies:
+A simple single-user todo application that uses the following technologies:

 - [Exograph](https://exograph.dev) for the backend
 - [Next.js](https://nextjs.org/) and [Tailwind](https://tailwindcss.com/) for the frontend